hamlet-io/docs/docs/hello/hamlet.md

 ## A Component

-So we've seen our widget and what it does when we run it locally, now we want to to make this widget available as pat of our application.
-In hamlet this widget, a specific function performed in your application is called a **component**, they form the basis of deploying infrastructure within hamlet.
+So now we want to to make this widget available as pat of our application.
+In hamlet **component**s form the basis of deployments.

 Components have a **type** which defines the infrastructure required to provide this function.
 For hosting containers we have two types available:
 - **service** which uses a container orchestrator (kubernetes, AWS ECS etc.) to ensure the container is always running, and